hgcl/clara-le/pages/posts/16-sunbathing-on-planet-earth.md

  </figcaption>
 </figure>

-## Life Peek: Sunbathing on planet Earth
+## Life peek: Sunbathing on planet Earth

 Last week, Robin and I were [walking on the frozen canal](/posts/15-walk-on-the-frozen-canal).
 This weekend, we took off our hats, coats and gloves, had a long walk outside that finished in the best possible way—with a cup of coffee in the sun.